BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 42 stroke:#55f,stroke-width:2.0px

 ```
-Of course a credential like this only has real value if it's signed; this is what ensures that no one has to reach out to the certification board, because they've issued a signed certificate in advance.

-Now, checking Danika's credentials is easy, because the signature just needs to be validated against a PKI, and that shouldn't depend on the certification board responding in a timely and appropriate way.
+The certification board validates the information submitted by Danika, and then wraps the Envelope and signs it before returning it to Danika.
+This is what gives the Envelope its power.
+Because it's signed, no one now needs to contact the board (as long as their public key is indeed stored in a PKI or at some other well-known site, to allow for validation).
 ```
 {
     CID(4676635a) [